srid/srid/content/Systems/Carnivore diet.md

         > Dietary policies, mass media, and activists increasingly portray plants as mostly beneficial and animal source foods (ASFs) as mostly harmful.
 Yet, both sides of this poorly informative plant/animal binary represent heterogeneous food groups, which can be either benign or harmful from an ethical, environmental, or health perspective.
 It is not helpful to base policies on such simplistic categorization, which derives from reductionist approaches to nutrition, distortions by journalists, societal anxieties, and various forms of bias.

-## Not for everyone
+## Stress vs diet

+When it comes to health, I believe that stress is the biggest factor of all.

 The French woman [Jeanne Calment](https://en.wikipedia.org/wiki/Jeanne_Calment#Health_and_lifestyle) lived beyond 100 having enjoyed cigarrettes, port wine and plenty of chocolate.
-Unless you have a compromised gut flora as I do - as long as health and [well-being](https://en.wikipedia.org/wiki/Health_psychology) is the norm, you should enjoy and appreciate the pleasures of a varied diet.
+Unless you have a compromised gut flora as I do ... as long as health and [well-being](https://en.wikipedia.org/wiki/Health_psychology) are the norm, you should enjoy and appreciate the pleasures of a varied diet.

 ## Resources